dlight-js/homepage/apps/homepage/public/docs/getting-started/introduction.md

 DLight.js is all about rethinking how we build user interfaces, and we're exploring new things with a fresh perspective.

-Why we're calling DLight a DX-first library is that you don't actually have to worry about anything in development.
-You don't need to care how to
+Why we're calling DLight a "DX-first" library is that you don't actually have to worry about anything in development.
+You don't need to care how to:
-* make a reactive state
+* make reactive state
 * make the view re-render
 * memorize computed states
-* listen to a specific dependency array
+* specify dependency arrays
 * avoid dependency loops
-* avoid performance drop when the project is scaling
+* avoid a performance drop when the project scales
 * ... or anything that troubles you right now

-We want front-end developers to focus more on the product, pay attention to business attributes, data processing, and in-depth user interactions, rather than wasting time on building simple dynamic pages, in which way, front-end developers can better understand the product in their work.
-That's exactly why DLight is here, offering the best developing experience and allowing you to code delighted.
+We want front-end developers to focus more on the product, pay attention to business attributes, data processing, and in-depth user interactions, rather than wasting time on building simple dynamic pages.
+That's exactly why DLight is here, offering the best developing experience and allowing you to code delightfully.

 Here's the lowdown on what makes DLight.js tick.